 - Emotional Benefits

-- Lessons can help build confidence and self-esteem
+- Lessons can help build confidence and build self-esteem

 - Lessons can also build self-control.
 We have seen improved behavior as an outcome in our students.